NethServer/docs/administrator-manual/en/backup.rst

 1. Install the new machine with the same host name as the old one
 2. Configure a data backup, so the system can retrieve saved data and configuration
 3. If the old machine was the network gateway, remember to re-install firewall module
-4. Install additional packages (optional)
-5. Restore the configuration backup from page :guilabel:`Backup (configuration) > Restore` in Server Manager, or executing:
+4. Restore the configuration backup from page :guilabel:`Backup (configuration) > Restore` in Server Manager, or executing:
    :command:`restore-config`
-6. If a warning message requires it, reconfigure the network roles assignment.
+5. If a warning message requires it, reconfigure the network roles assignment.
 See :ref:`restore-roles-section` below.
-7. Verify the system is functional
+6. Verify the system is functional
-8. Restore data backup executing: :command:`restore-data`
+7. Restore data backup executing: :command:`restore-data`

 .. _restore-roles-section: